CodeCoachJS/node_express_starter/README.md

 - Add a commit to see the Github Actions get triggered which run the test suite
 - Fix the issue(s)?

+---

+📼
+Here's a short walkthrough of Github Actions and the problem we are experiencing: https://www.loom.com/share/ac1961e48b494f609834e2874d773bf1

+---

 What was the root of the issue?
 How might a dev team avoid this embrrassing mistake in the future?